LogoOsome

 How To Buy a Company's Constitution From ACRA?

 Any company that conducts business in Singapore must register with the Accounting and Corporate Regulatory Authority (ACRA) and submit its Company Constitution to ACRA, to ensure that companies adhere to local regulations.
-ACRA’s Company Constitution and business registration system also means transparency for all businesses, and to create an open environment of data sharing.
+ACRA’s Company Constitution and business registration system also mean transparency for all businesses, and to create an open environment of data sharing.

 It is possible to view the basic company registration details of any company in Singapore for free (without needing to purchase the company’s Memorandum and Articles of Association or Company Constitution), via the Bizfile+ portal or the ACRA mobile app.
 ACRA also offers direct access to its wealth of company information (including the Company Constitution) through its Application Programming Interface (API).